-With today’s pandemic, with offices and schools shut down, businesses closing and the stock market plunging, we may be focused more on “danger!” in the “jungle” rather than “fun”.
+With the uncertainties we experience today, including the pandemic, we may be focused more on “danger!” in the “jungle” rather than “fun”.
 Instead of listening to our brains’ “danger” alarms going off during all this change, how can we shift to “care” and even moments of fun?

 One of my mentor coaching clients said that her learning from me and practicing the care with “bookends” of coaching has lead to her relaxing more in her coaching sessions.
 Coaching bookends include starting with a clear agreement, tying it to energizing vision and measures for success and ending with asking about your client’s accountability team as well as discoveries and take-aways.
-As I review her client recordings with her for competency feedback, I can hear the resulting laughter and lightness as she has relaxed and is having more fun coaching with those clear practices in place.
+As we listen to her client recordings with her for coaching and cultural competency feedback, I can hear the resulting laughter and lightness as she has relaxed and is having more fun coaching with those clear practices in place.

 In today’s uncertain environment, what structures are you putting into place so you can relax and have fun with care?
-What bookend practices do you have for beginning and ending your business day when you are suddenly home officing?
+What bookend practices do you have for beginning and ending your business day when you work remotely?

 The leaders and teams I’m coaching are finding ease and even fun with “care” practices, including bookends: